 Different densities of polyurethane only address one part of the equation - Indentation Force (IF) or "springiness".
 By combining the best characteristics of polyurethane (IF), visco (damping and ergonomics) and spherical (vibration isolation and energy management) foams you have a composite system that addresses all issues and contributes to what we believe to be the best suspension on the market.
 The key to this system is selecting the correct densities and thickness for each layer.
 We built and tested over 20 prototypes before we came up with the correct formula.

 You will NEVER wear our seat out.
 Polar Mesh will outlast cheap vinyl or leather by years.
 Polar Mesh is is 100% polyester as is our thread.
 There is not a vinyl component in our seats, anywhere.
-If you leave your seat out in the elements unprotected it of course can be damaged along with the rest of your motorcycle.
-We recommend keeping our seats along with your bike covered when not in use.
+If you leave your seat out in harsh sunlight unprotected it of course can be damaged along with the rest of your motorcycle.
+We recommend keeping our seats - along with your bike - covered when not in use.

 * Our seats are five layers that are carefully assembled one at a time.
 Other manufacturer's seats are two layers - a block of foam and a cover.
 Our competitors can make a complete seat in 2 hours from start to finish.
 Kontour seats take 6 hours to fabricate.